Nadim Tuhin

 Pattern: Close Connections and Streams

-// ❌ WRONG - Streams not closed
+// ❌ WRONG - Buffer not handled properly

-// ✅ CORRECT - Always close streams
+// ✅ CORRECT - Use buffer directly

-const stream = page.screenshot({ stream: true })
+const screenshotBuffer = await page.screenshot({ fullPage: true })

 Pattern: Profile Cleanup for Multilogin